AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

    <td> Not defined </td>
    <td> Not defined </td>
    <td> 0 </td>
-   <td> The address is in qualification because error have not been incremented yet.
+   <td> The address is in qualification because error has not been incremented yet.
 This type of error occurs when a new error message is sent by the server: it can be an isolated error, but if it occurs again, the error counter increases, which will alert the technical teams.
 They can then carry out message analysis and qualify this error, via the <span class="uicontrol">Administration</span> / <span class="uicontrol">Campaign Management</span> / <span class="uicontrol">Non deliverables Management</span> node in the tree structure.<br /> </td>
   </tr>
   <tr>
    <td> Not eligible for the offers </td>